snap-ci/bash-session/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+To report an issue, [please contact the Snap.ci support team.](https://snap-ci.com/contact-us)